 The credit rating agency, which says it historically has captured innovation indirectly during its rating process, explained that it intends to remain “agnostic” rather than be prescriptive about how insurers innovate.
 The agency will systematically assess factors contributing to innovation as well as measurable outcomes to determine how advanced insurers are on a five-level scale.5

-Reinventing an organization’s operating model and culture to expedite innovation may be a daunting prospect.
+Reinventing an organisation’s operating model and culture to expedite innovation may be a daunting prospect.
 Many insurers are understandably focused on making incremental fixes and upgrades necessary to maintain and bolster their aging infrastructure.
-Yet those we interviewed repeatedly emphasized that insurers also should start thinking and acting in a much bolder and more organized way to achieve the kind of differentiating innovation likely to be required to remain relevant, competitive, and profitable in a rapidly changing society and economy.
+Yet those we interviewed repeatedly emphasised that insurers also should start thinking and acting in a much bolder and more organised way to achieve the kind of differentiating innovation likely to be required to remain relevant, competitive and profitable in a rapidly changing society and economy.

 To get started, insurers should consider the following steps:

 1. Create a business architecture that facilitates greater collaboration on sustainable innovation, both internally and externally